-Under the Letter Agreement, Mr. Farr agreed, among other things: (i) not to compete with, or solicit or hire the employees of, the Company or any of its affiliates during a period of five years from his retirement date; (ii) not to use or disclose any confidential information of the Company; (iii) to reaffirm all existing non-compete, invention, non-disclosure and non-solicitation obligations he has to the Company; and (iv) to comply with non-disparagement obligations.
-Mr. Farr also released and discharged the Company, its affiliates, and its and their respective directors, officers, employees, and agents from any and all claims or liabilities of whatever nature and will remain subject to the Company's clawback policies.
+Under the letter agreement, Mr. Bulanda agreed, among other things: (i) not to compete with, or solicit or hire the employees of, the Company or any of its subsidiaries during a period of three years from the retirement date; (ii) not to use or disclose any confidential information of the Company; (iii) to reaffirm all existing non-compete, invention, non-disclosure and non-solicitation obligations he has to the Company; and (iv) to comply with non-disparagement obligations.
+Mr. Bulanda also released and discharged the Company, its affiliates, and its and their respective directors, officers, employees, agents and other parties from any and all claims or liabilities of whatever nature and will remain subject to the Company's clawback policies.